 - After the operation, patients are transferred to the recovery room, and vital signs are monitored upon awakening by the specialized medical team.

-- The endocrinologist will monitor the functioning of the pituitary gland, making sure it is secreting hormones appropriately.
+- The endocrinologist will monitor the work of the pituitary gland, and ensure that it secretes hormones appropriately.

 - An MRI of the brain is done the next day.